NatLibFi/melinda-record-import-transformer-varsta/README.md

-# ONIX record transformer for the Melinda record batch import system
+# ONIX record transformer for varsta to the Melinda record batch import system

-ONIX record transformer for the Melinda record batch import system.
+ONIX record transformer for varsta to the Melinda record batch import system.
 Consumes records in ONIX for Books version 3 format.

 ## License and copyright